Amman (TV series)

-Amman is a 2020 Indian-Tamil language Supernatural drama television series, starring Pavithra Gowda, Amaljith, Nivisha and Surjith Ansary.
-The show is produced by Meraki Films Works and directed by Ravi Priyan and Parameshwaran.
+Amman is a 2020 Indian-Tamil language supernatural drama television series, starring Pavithra Gowda, Amaljith, Nivisha, Nikitha murali and Surjith Ansary.
+The show is produced by Meraki Films Works and directed by Ravi Priyan and Parameswaran.
 This show has Three Seasons.
 It premiered on 27 January 2020 and airs on Colors Tamil and digitally streams on Voot.
 The serial completed 1000 episodes on 1 January 2022.
 The series was ended with 1150 episodes on 1 July 2022.